GurpritK/mental-health-awareness/README.md

 "Problems Identified:
 Inconsistent Card Heights: When one accordion expanded, it made that card taller, shifting other cards"

-Get Immediate Support CTA button and navbar icon positioning overlaps on smaller screens.
+Get Support CTA button and navbar icon positioning overlaps on smaller screens when both were included in the navbar.
+I moved the Support CTA button to the hero section instead, and this made it more eye-catching too.

-Navbar burger icon opens up menu on the left hand side of page for smaller screens, but the icon sits on the right.
+Navbar burger icon opens up menu text on the left hand side of page for smaller screens, but the icon sits on the right.

 ## Deployment